From College Courts to the Big Stage: Zack Card’s MLP Debut

 “It’s an experience like no other.”

-For Zack, the opportunity to compete at the MLP level while still playing college pickleball was more than just a career milestone; it was a powerful validation.
+For Zack, the opportunity to compete at the professional level was more than just a career milestone; it was validation to continue his journey.

 "I’m so glad I can continue to play and represent my school in a sport that’s growing exponentially, especially at the college level,” Zack said.